dharmatech/haskell-methods/README.md

 [Updating a record using RecordDotSyntax results in an error](https://stackoverflow.com/q/68707198/268581)

-# Update 2021-08-12 - Downside: fluent interface ergonomics
+# Update 2021-08-12 - Fluent interface ergonomics

 In languages with method-syntax, [fluent interfaces](https://en.wikipedia.org/wiki/Fluent_interface) are common.